-Section 1 (40% of assessment):
+Section 1 (40% of assessment): Personal Interest Talk, 4 minutes.

-Personal Interest

-Talk, 4 minutes.

-Learners should deliver a talk with knowledge and enthusiasm on an activity or topic of personal interest.
-For example, they may choose to talk about: a sports or drama club, preparing or cooking a favourite dish, or living in another country.
-They should support their talk using relevant visual/audio material.
+Learners deliver a talk with knowledge and enthusiasm on an activity or topic of personal interest.

+For example, they may choose to talk about: a sports or drama club; preparing or cooking a favourite dish; or living in another country.

-Learners should begin by introducing their choice of poetry, spoken song lyric, prose, or drama.
-In doing so, they should explain the reason(s) for their choice.
-They should then present their memorised choice, sharing the content with the assessor and the group.
+Learners begin by introducing their choice of poetry, spoken song lyric, prose, or drama.
+In doing so, they explain the reason(s) for their choice.

+They should then present their memorised choice, sharing the content with the group and the assessor.

-Section 2 (20%): Speaking by Heart (not selfcomposition), 2 minutes.
+Section 2 (20%):

+Speaking by Heart (not self-composition),

+2-3 minutes.

 Section 3 (20%): Reading to Listeners, 2 minutes.
 Learners should prepare 12-13 pages (containing dialogue) of a book, from which the assessor will choose an extract to be read aloud.

-They should also introduce the book, placing their chosen section within the wider context of the story.
+They also introduce the book, placing their chosen section within the wider context of the story.

-Learners should listen and respond to questions from the assessor and group in relation to the first three activities.
+Learners listen and respond to questions from the group and the assessor in relation to the first three activities.

 They should also actively contribute to the group discussion by asking questions and offering comments.

-Section 4 (20%):
+Section 4 (20%): Listening, Responding and Exchanging Views, 5 minutes.

-Listening,

-Responding and

-Exchanging Views,

-5 minutes.